duckdb/duckdb-web/docs/data/csv/auto_detection.md

 title: CSV Auto Detection
 ---

-When using `read_csv_auto`, or reading a CSV file with the `auto_detect` flag set, the system tries to automatically infer how to read the CSV file using the [CSV sniffer](/2023/10/27/csv-sniffer).
+When using `read_csv`, the system tries to automatically infer how to read the CSV file using the [CSV sniffer](/2023/10/27/csv-sniffer).
 This step is necessary because CSV files are not self-describing and come in many different dialects.
 The auto-detection works roughly as follows:

 * Detect the dialect of the CSV file (delimiter, quoting rule, escape)
 * Detect the types of each of the columns
 * Detect whether or not the file has a header row

 By default the system will try to auto-detect all options.
 However, options can be individually overridden by the user.
 This can be useful in case the system makes a mistake.
-For example, if the delimiter is chosen incorrectly, we can override it by calling the `read_csv_auto` with an explicit delimiter (e.g., `read_csv_auto('file.csv', delim = '|')`).
+For example, if the delimiter is chosen incorrectly, we can override it by calling the `read_csv` with an explicit delimiter (e.g., `read_csv('file.csv', delim = '|')`).

 The detection works by operating on a sample of the file.
 The size of the sample can be modified by setting the `sample_size` parameter.
 The default sample size is `20480` rows.
 Setting the `sample_size` parameter to `-1` means the entire file is read for sampling.
 The way sampling is performed depends on the type of file.
 If we are reading from a regular file on disk, we will jump into the file and try to sample from different locations in the file.
 If we are reading from a file in which we cannot jump - such as a `.gz` compressed CSV file or `stdin` - samples are taken only from the beginning of the file.